loverszhaokai/JohnTheRipper/afl-1.55b/docs/john.markdown

 ```

 AFL will generate 90 cases.
 And **most** of those cases **can not** pass the valid() of src/siemens-s7_fmt_plug.c.
+Because each elements can be mutated.
+And for example once the No.1 element is mutated, the case will not pass the valid().

 ## Fuzz Algorithm